J-0-3/pktbuilder/README.md

 If the library is not placed in your default system library path, you must add the directory containing it to your compiler's library path.
-If you are using g++, add `-L<PATH TO FOLDER CONTAINING LIBRARY>` to your compiler command (e.g. if the headers were stored in your project directory under `lib/pktbuilder` then you would add `-L./lib/pktbuilder` to your g++ command).
+If you are using g++, add `-L<PATH TO FOLDER CONTAINING LIBRARY>` to your compiler command (e.g. if library was stored in your project directory under `lib/pktbuilder` then you would add `-L./lib/pktbuilder` to your g++ command).
 If your project is using CMake then add a line to your `CMakeLists.txt` which adds the directory to your linker path (`link_directories(<PATH TO FOLDER> <OTHER LIBRARY PATHS>...)`).